-Welcome to the 2021 Water Quality and Use Efficiency Report.
+Welcome to the 2022 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.

 Our water source is the India Rose Well along Bay East Drive that draws water from an aquifer 237 feet deep.
 All service connections and the source are metered.
-The system is approved for 48 connections and there are currently 39 connections.
+The system is approved for 48 connections and there are currently 40 connections.

 A Small Water System Management Program report and the Water System Plan Part A are available from our office that provides more information about the Bay East Water System.
 Washington State Department of Health has rated the Well as moderate risk or susceptibility for contamination.
-More information regard regarding this rating can be obtained by contacting PUD No. 1.